patriciogonzalezvivo/thebookofshaders/12/README.md

 ### Voronoi Algorithm

-Constructing Voronoi diagrams from cellular noise is less hard that what it might seem.
+Constructing Voronoi diagrams from cellular noise is less hard than what it might seem.
 We just need to *keep* some extra information about the precise point which is closest to the pixel.
-For that we are going to use a ```vec2``` call ```m_point```.
+For that we are going to use a ```vec2``` called ```m_point```.
 By storing the vector direction to the center of the closest point, instead of just the distance, we will be "keeping" a "unique" identifier of that point.

 ```glsl
     ...